amandoabreu/amandoabreu.github.io/_pages/about-me.markdown

 2) Nonlinear/divergent thinker

-3) Into electronics(with passive components) since age 9
+3) Got into electronics at age 9 and built some basic robots

-4) Self-taught how to code(C for microcontrollers) at age 14(6 months after getting my first computer and using the internet)
+4) Self-taught how to code(C for microcontrollers) at age 14(6 months after getting internet)

 5) Extremely intrinsically motivated towards making/creating things